 6. Link Internally

-It always helps when people link to your content from their site, but internal links are also useful.
+Miami SEO says it always helps when people link to your content from their site, but internal links are also useful.
 These help users and search engines to navigate your website, and also drive traffic to your other pages/content.
 So, whenever relevant, include a fair amount of internal links anchored to an appropriate word or short phrase.

 7. Optimize the Meta Description for CTR